ThoshHub/ascii2int/README.md

 - This program cannot handle any number a trillion or above, it is only restricted to one billion and below
 - This program does not handle negative integers
 - This program accepts American English spelling, but not British English (forty not fourty)
+- This program can handle hyphenated strings, for example "forty six" will produce the same output as "forty-six": 46
+- This program does not handle commas

 __How to run__
 This program accepts command line arguments, for example: